-If you want to travel at your own pace, driving is best, but the use of public transportation is preferable to driving or participating in guided tours if you’re looking for ease and extra spending money.
+If you want to travel at your own pace, driving is best, but using public transportation is preferable to driving or participating in guided tours if you’re looking for ease and extra spending money.

 You may visit the mysterious site without hiring a car by taking a bus tour.
-Stonehenge bus tours depart from several locations throughout London and will transport you to the henge in two to three hours, depending on traffic and stops along the way.
+Stonehenge bus tours depart from several locations throughout London and will transport you to the henge in two to three hours, depending on traffic and stops.

 See Related: How to Plan a Month-Long Vacation

 There are numerous advantages of planning to drive instead of taking guided excursions and using public transportation.
 But you might be curious how long the journey from London to Stonehenge takes.

 Stonehenge is roughly 90 miles from London and, when driving, can be reached faster than buses or tour groups and around the same time on trains.
 To drive to the Stonehenge site, you’ll likely need to rent a car in London and navigate to the historic landmark.